@arkade-os/sdk Documentation - v0.4.21

 await manager.updateContractParams(contract.script, { preimage: revealedPreimage })

-// Check spendable paths (requires a specific VTXO)
+// Check spendable paths (requires a specific virtual output)

 const [withVtxos] = await manager.getContractsWithVtxos({ script: contract.script })